Humanitarian Mine Action

 Comparing manual demining methods

-What is HMA and how does it differ from military demining?
+What is Humanitarian Mine Action and how does it differ from military demining?

 Essential safety data missing